Phala-Network/phala-wiki-next/content/en-us/docs/khala-mining/1-3-confidential-level-evaluation.md

   sudo phala sgx-test
   ```

-> This script will install the docker, the Intel® SGX drivers and pull all the necessary Phala docker images.
+> This script will install :whale: Docker, the required Intel® SGX drivers, and pull all the necessary Docker images for your Phala miner :rock::pick:.
+> - Please follow the instruction during installation.

 Please pay attention to the following checks: